sangambaral17/TradeMaster/SIMPLE_INSTALLER_GUIDE.md

 ### **STEP 8: Test the Installer**

-1. Find the `TradeMaster.msi` file you just created
+1. Find the `WalsongTradeMaster.msi` file you just created
 2. **Double-click** it to run
 3. Follow the installation wizard:
    - Click "Next"
-   - Choose install location (default is fine)
-   - Click "Install"
-   - Wait for installation
-   - Click "Finish"

-4. **Verify Installation**:
-   - Check Desktop - you should see TradeMaster icon
-   - Check Start Menu - you should see TradeMaster
-   - Double-click the icon - application should launch!

----

-## 🎉 You're Done!

 You now have a working installer that:
-- ✅ Installs TradeMaster to Program Files
+- ✅ Installs Walsong TradeMaster to Program Files
 - ✅ Creates Desktop shortcut
 - ✅ Creates Start Menu shortcut
 - ✅ Includes all files (database, settings, DLLs)